Valence-Bond Solid phases in the spin-$1/2$ Kekule-Heisenberg model: Model

 The Fourier transform of the Hamiltonian \eqref{eq:Hmajorana} is given by\cite{Mirmojarabian2020}:

 where $A(\textbf{q})$ is a skew-symmetric $6\times 6$ matrix presented in the Appendix~\ref{skew}, and ${\varPsi_{\textbf{q}}^{T}=(c_{1\textbf{q}},c_{2\textbf{q}},c_{3\textbf{q}},c_{4\textbf{q}} ,c_{5\textbf{q}},c_{6\textbf{q}})}$ is the transpose of the vector $\varPsi_{\textbf{q}}$.
-As seen, in the Majorana fermion language, the interacting Kekul{\'e} spin system is reduced to a system of noninteracting Majorana fermions with the exactly solvable Hamiltonian \eqref{eq:HpureMajorana}.
-By diagonalizing the matrix $A({\textbf q})$, the energy spectrum of the Hamiltonian \eqref{eq:HpureMajorana} can be readily obtained.
-The spectrum is gapless and the dispersion is composed of two superimposed Dirac cones at the center of the Brillouin zone (BZ)\cite{Mirmojarabian2020,Moessner}.
-It is worth mentioning that in the Kitaev model the Dirac cones appear at $K$ and $K^{'}$ points.\cite{KITAEV} However, in the Kekul\'{e} model the crossing of the Majorana bands occurs at the $\Gamma$ point.
-This has a significant impact on the stability of the Majorana modes, i.e., while the Kitaev model exhibits a gapless region, the Kekul\'{e} model has just one gapless point at the isotropic point with $K^\alpha=K$.
+As seen, in the Majorana fermion language, the interacting Kekul{\'e} spin system is reduced to a system of non-interacting Majorana fermions with the exactly solvable Hamiltonian \eqref{eq:HpureMajorana}.
+By diagonalizing the matrix $A({\textbf q})$, the energy spectrum of the Hamiltonian \eqref{eq:HpureMajorana} is readily obtained.
+The spectrum is gapless and the dispersion is composed of two superimposed Dirac cones at the center of the Brillouin zone \cite{Mirmojarabian2020,Moessner}.
+It is worth mentioning that in the Kitaev model the Dirac cones appear at $K$ and $K^{'}$ points \cite{KITAEV}, however, in the Kekul\'{e} model the crossing of the Majorana bands occurs at the $\Gamma$ point.
+This has a significant impact on the stability of the Majorana modes, i.e., while the Kitaev model exhibits a gapless region, the Kekul\'{e} model has solely one gapless point at the isotropic point with $K^\alpha=K$.

-In the presence of both the Kekul{\'e} and the Heisenberg interactions concurrently (Eq.~\eqref{eq:Kekule-Heisenberg}), it is no longer possible to explore the ground-state properties of the system analytically, and therefore we should employ numerical techniques.
-To do this, we employ the infinite projected entangled-pair state (iPEPS), and graph-based iPEPS algorithm (gPEPS) which are effective Tensor Network (TN) approaches to examine the ground-state features of two-dimensional quantum lattice Hamiltonians.
-We briefly sketch how the TNs may be utilized to generate the ground state phase diagram of the Kekul{\'e}-Heisenberg model on the two-dimensional lattices.
+In the presence of both the Kekul{\'e} and Heisenberg interactions concurrently, it is no longer possible to explore the ground-state properties of the system (Eq.~\eqref{eq:Kekule-Heisenberg}) analytically, and therefore we should employ numerical techniques.
+To do this, we employ the infinite projected entangled-pair state (iPEPS), and gPEPS techniques which are effective tensor network (TN) approaches to examine the ground-state features of two-dimensional quantum lattices.
+In the next section, we briefly sketch how the tensor networks may be utilized to generate the ground state phase diagram of the Kekul{\'e}-Heisenberg model on the two-dimensional lattices.